rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

--   You can connect to one of your dedicated servers, and then from that dedicated server, you can connect to one of your RackConnect cloud servers by using its ServiceNet IP address&mdash;with RackConnect v2.0 cloud servers&mdash;or by using its cloud network's IP address&mdash;with RackConnect v3.0 cloud servers.
+-   You can connect to one of your dedicated servers, and then from that dedicated server, you can connect to one of your RackConnect cloud servers by using its ServiceNet IP address with RackConnect v2.0 cloud servers, or by using its cloud network's IP address with RackConnect v3.0 cloud servers.
 With RackConnect v2.0, this method requires that you have an appropriate Dedicated to Cloud Servers network policy deployed.
 With RackConnect v3.0, this method requires